KrisCheng/Hitchhiker-Guide-to-Machine-Learning/README.md

 this repository is used for recording my learning travel of Machine Learning, mainly including the theory part and practice part, enjoy it!

-*Note:* I have read all the links attached, I think all of they are reliable at least, Please star me. ✧(≖ ◡ ≖)
+*Note:* I do have read all the links attached, I think all of they are reliable materials, Please star me. ✧(≖ ◡ ≖)

 ## THEORY PART